fricciardi/datetime2/docs/interface.rst

 At registration time, some magic needs to be performed to obtain the wanted
 results:

-* A new class in created on the fly, inheriting from the interface class.
+* A new class is created on the fly, inheriting from the interface class.
   The new class changes the default constructor so it returns a base class instance when called.
 Since all other constructors use the default one (see the requirements above), all constructors of the new class return